-(a) All ODJFS and county agency employees with access to IRS return information shall have disclosure awareness training for safeguarding requirements and must be advised on an annual basis of IRS penalty provisions.
+(a) All ODJFS and county agency employees with access to IRS return information shall have disclosure awareness training for safeguarding requirements and shall be advised on an annual basis of IRS penalty provisions.

-(b) A permanent system of standardized record keeping must be maintained by the county agency which documents requests for, and disclosure of return information.
-If redisclosure is authorized, the information disclosed outside the agency must be recorded on a separate list which reflects to whom the disclosure was made, what was disclosed, why and when it was disclosed.
+(b) A permanent system of standardized record keeping shall be maintained by the county agency that documents requests for, and disclosure of return information.
+When redisclosure is authorized, the information disclosed outside the agency shall be recorded on a separate list that reflects to whom the disclosure was made, what was disclosed, why and when it was disclosed.

-(a) Benefit earnings exchange record information which contains federal wage information obtained from the SSA master earnings file;
+(a) Benefit earnings exchange record information that contains federal wage information obtained from the SSA master earnings file;

-(b) IRS information return master file which contains returns filed by payers of income such as dividends, interest and retirement income.
+(b) IRS information return master file that contains returns filed by payers of income such as dividends, interest and retirement income.